allybee/allybee.github.io/index.md

 ## Introduction & Background
-Before being acquired by Bright Health, Allyson led the frontend division of Spyder Trap's development team by helping strategize, define, and implement team processes and best practices.
+Before being [acquired by Bright Health](http://tcbmag.com/news/articles/2017/july/bright-health-acquires-marketing-agency-spyder-tra), Allyson led the frontend division of Spyder Trap's development team by helping strategize, define, and implement team processes and best practices.
+She is now working on the engineering team for the ambitious Minneapolis health insurance startup, Bright Health.

 Her fastidious development practices coupled with an eye for design aid in a quality product for both the end user and the engineers who maintain it.
-She demonstrates a passion and aptitude for picking up new concepts quickly and knowing when to utilize emerging technologies.
+She demonstrates a passion and aptitude for picking up new concepts quickly and determining when to utilize emerging technologies.